javierarce/glitchub/README.md

 ```
 *The rest of the defaults are ok.*

-15. Go back to your glitch project and click export your project to GitHub.
+15. Go back to your Glitch project and click export your project to GitHub.
 16. Clone your repo in your dev machine and merge the `glitch` branch with master:

 ```bash
 git merge glitch
 ```

-17. In the glitch console set the remote origin to the master branch of your github project:
+17. In the Glitch console set the remote origin to the master branch of your github project:

 ```bash
 git remote add origin git@github.com:USERNAME/PROJECT.git